-- All children are capable of behaving well. - We expect all children to behave well including those with special needs. - The majority conform easily.
+- All children are capable of behaving well.
+Good behaviour permeates through all aspects of school life. - We expect all children to behave well including those with special needs.
+(SEND) - Pupils are taught how to behave explicitly.
+The careful small steps and taught routines enable those with SEND to achieve the same high standards. - The majority conform easily.
 Others with persistent problems will need dealing with immediately and consistent supportive systems to develop their good behaviour.
-The behaviour policy should be followed at all times. - Well-planned and appropriate work, with clear aims and targets, enhances good behaviour.
+The behaviour policy should be followed at all times. - Well-planned and appropriate work, with clear aims and targets, is a prerequisite for good behaviour. - Excellent explicit teaching using the 5 a day approach enables pupils to be successful with their behaviour.